Where We Work

 Provide Food & Water

-A cost-effective collective action mechanism that helps unite downstream water users to invest in upstream conservation and restoration, water funds help safeguard biodiversity and secure clean water for communities.
-TNC supports 17 water funds in Africa, including four in Kenya and three in South Africa, where one in Cape Town is removal invasive species and returning water to the system.
+Water funds help safeguard biodiversity and secure clean water for communities by uniting downstream water users to invest in upstream conservation and restoration.
+TNC supports 17 water funds in Africa, including four in Kenya and three in South Africa, where the Cape Town water fund is paying for invasive species removal that returns 15.2 billion liters of water to the system every year.

 Provide Food & Water